Sky-Captain-13/foundry/deselection/README.md

 * Activate the module in your World using **Manage Modules** under the **Game Settings** tab.

 ### Method 2
-Extract the deselection.zip file to the public/modules directory.
+* Extract the deselection.zip file to the public/modules directory.
 Use the `Manage Modules` in your World on the Settings tab of the sidebar on the right and then enable the `Deselection` module.

-## Deselection 1.3.2 Update Notes
+## Deselection 1.4.0 Update Notes
-Minor update to fix minimumCoreVersion.
-Deselection 1.3.2 will only work with Foundry 0.4.4 currently and may be broken by future updates to Foundry.
+* This update allows Deselection to work with Foundry version 0.5.6 or higher.
+It is a breaking change and you should NOT update if you are still using 0.5.5

 ## License
 This Foundry VTT module is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).